Delta203/AdvancedBan/README.md

 - Mute players permanently or temporarily.
 - Report players who do not behave.
 - Manage reports and players with a web panel
+- Monitor the chat using the chat log system.

 ## Languages:
 - English (EN)